DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Results

-In Figs.~\ref{fig:silico1}h--i, we highlight results for the (moderate bias, 5\% error rate) scenario in terms of average decoding time and the relation between write cost and read cost.
-The average decoding times reported in Fig.~\ref{fig:silico1}h are measured at the minimum coverage depth required by each codec for reliable decoding, on a machine equipped with an AMD Ryzen™ Threadripper™ PRO 7985WX CPU, using a single CPU core and 256 GB of available memory.
-The results show that DNA-MGC+ is consistently among the three fastest codecs across all three code-rate classes.
+In Figs.~\ref{fig:silico1}h--i, we highlight results for the moderate-bias, 5\% error-rate scenario in terms of average decoding time and the relation between write cost and read cost.
+The average decoding times reported in Fig.~\ref{fig:silico1}h are measured at the minimum coverage depth required by each codec for reliable decoding, with the corresponding decoding computations restricted to the use of a single CPU core for all codecs.
+The results show that DNA-MGC+ consistently ranks among the three fastest codecs across all three code-rate classes.
 Fig.~\ref{fig:silico1}i illustrates the trade-off between write cost and read cost for the same scenario, where the write cost is defined as the reciprocal of the code rate expressed in~nts/bit.
-Codecs with lower write cost (that is, higher code rate) generally require higher read cost to achieve reliable decoding, reflecting the classical tradeoff between logical redundancy added during encoding and redundancy supplied through coverage depth.
-DNA-MGC+ achieves a favorable balance in this tradeoff, as it lies near the lower envelope of the cloud of points, combining relatively low write cost with some of the lowest read costs among the tested codecs.
+Codecs with lower write cost (that is, higher code rate) generally require higher read cost to achieve reliable decoding, reflecting the classical trade-off between logical redundancy added during encoding and redundancy supplied through coverage depth.
+DNA-MGC+ achieves a favorable balance in this trade-off, as it lies near the lower envelope of the cloud of points, combining relatively low write cost with some of the lowest read costs among the tested codecs.